vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 93 Similar structures are depicted in the petroglyphs found in Oshibat on the upper Indus River in northern PakistaṇBemmann & K¨onig (1994) classify these pictures, given in Tafel 24–27, as ‘stūpas’, but they may rather be funerary monuments of a more general nature, as the crowning with a trident (18:227), the crescent and sun (18:127, 18:199, 18:156), or a pennant (18:269, 20:2) seems to indicate.
 Also the pictures in Tafel 32, classified as ‘Scene’, are monuments rather than Buddhist stūpas.

 94 This regards a relief that is kept in the Victoria and Albert Museum (IS.1-1945) and has been described by Ackermann 1975, 107–109.
 The scene is found in the lowest of three registers that make up this relief; it depicts the episode of a boy bound in the cemetery (i.e., śmaśāna) who takes refuge with the Buddha.
-For the identification of this scene see Santoro 1980, 106 f., who bases herself on the Chinese Tripiṭaka (Tsa p’i-y¨u ching II, 20 = Taish¯o Issaiky¯o IV, nr.
+For the identification of this scene see Santoro 1980, 106 f., who bases herself on the Chinese Tripiṭaka (Tsa p’i-yü ching II, 20 = Taishō Issaikyō IV, nr.
 205, pp. 507, c, 7-508, a, 1), translated by P. Daffin`a.
 Ackermann 1975, 107 had described this funerary monument as a ‘miniature vihāra’.

 95 De Marco 1987, 196.
 Cf. the description given by Ackermann 1975, 107 f.: